Covid-19: What does rise of BA.2 Omicron subtype mean?

 "The interplay of BA.1 and BA.2 lineages is one of the key pieces of data that ESR is monitoring across New Zealand," ESR's Professor Mike Bunce and Dr Joep de Ligt said in a joint statement.

-The subtype shares the same 32 mutations with BA.1 - but many others that set it apart.
+The subtype shares 32 mutations with BA.1 - but many others set it apart.

 Whereas BA.1 is commonly identified because it's missing one of three target genes used in standard PCR tests, BA.2 has been nicknamed "stealth Omicron" because it doesn't have that telltale missing target gene.